Noahdorego/ICS4U-Portfolio/README.md

 Of course, there are many [more ways to improve your programming practices](https://www.aversan.com/coding-standards-and-best-practices-2/), but these (in my opinion) are the most important at a student level.
 ___
 ### How does version control (Github) allow you to learn more about coding principles?
+Github is one of the most useful and powerful tools for programming.
+It focuses on collaboration, since it is open source, supports all popular coding languages, allows for branches, forks, pull requests, and more.
+The feature of version control is really helpful when working with larger programs.